francocamila/francocamila/README.md

 ## 🌠 About Me

-- 🧠 I’m a development researcher at IBTI and getting a biomedical engineering master's degree :heartbeat:
+- 🧠 I’m a developer at IBTI and getting a biomedical engineering master's degree :heartbeat:
 - 👯 I like to colaborate in diverse communities